thetizzo/thetizzo.github.io/_drafts/2018-01-02-building-an-online-resume-with-jekyll-and-pdfmake.md

 {% gist thetizzo/53ffda1d1fe2e3ec1f5b7ca2e4fa385c %}

-At this point I had a working web page for my resume of but I still needed to make a downloadable format available.
+At this point I had a working web page for my resume of but I still needed to make the PDF.

 ## pdfmake
 Since I run my Jekyll site on GitHub Pages, I am restricted in terms of the amount of server side processing that I can do so I had to find a library that was capable of generating the PDF on the client side.
 I tried out several JavaScript libraries capable of converting JSON into PDF in the browser.
 The winner ended up being `pdfmake` because it has good documentation and was the easiest for me to get up and running.